richmahn/en_tn/amo/front/intro.md

 #### Who wrote the Book of Amos? ####

 It is likely that Amos wrote this book.
 He lived in the southern kingdom of Judah.
 Amos came from a poor family.
-They grew sycamore trees (7:14, 15) and were shepherds (See: [Amos 1:1](../01/01.md)).
+They grew sycamore trees (See: 7:14, 15) and were shepherds (See: [Amos 1:1](../01/01.md)).
 Though Amos was not trained as a prophet, he demonstrated a very thorough knowledge and understanding of the law of Moses.
 Also, Amos was very skilled at communicating with expressive and meaningful words.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is social justice? ####

 Amos was very concerned with justice.
 A godly society or community was to be just.
-Amos described this as obeying Yahweh and treating poor people, orphans, and widows in a fair way.
-Amos explains that Yahweh would prefer that the people act justly rather than sacrifice to him.
-This is true obedience to the Law of Moses.
+Amos said that if the people wanted to be just they must obey Yahweh and treat poor people, orphans, and widows in a fair way.
+Amos explained that Yahweh would prefer that the people act justly rather than sacrifice to him.
+True obedience to the law of Moses meant being just to other people.
 (See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/lawofmoses]])

 #### What is a lawsuit? ####